 A suspension or revocation notice takes effect immediately it is served and the vehicle cannot be used for hackney carriage/private hire work until the notice is lifted.
 Licensing staff or the Police may remove vehicle plates at the time the notice is served.
 Alternatively, 7 days will be given in which to return them.
-If the vehicle remains in an unsatisfactory condition and the suspension notice is not lifted within 2 months the licence will be deemed to be revoked.
+If a suspension notice is not lifted within 2 months the licence will be deemed to be revoked.